Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 ESG (Environmental, Social & Governance) management has become a strategic and regulatory requirement for companies of all sizes.

-The entry into force of the CSRD, the ESRS standards, and the global push for corporate transparency have made it essential for organizations to adopt tools that can centralize data, automate reporting, and guarantee full traceability.
+The entry into force of the CSRD, the ESRS standards and the global push for corporate transparency have made it essential for organisations to adopt tools that can centralise data, automate reporting and guarantee full traceability.

-Today, companies need audit-ready platforms with standardized metrics, evidence repositories, and exportable reports.
+Today, companies need audit-ready platforms with standardised metrics, evidence repositories and exportable reports.

-In this article, we compare the best ESG software solutions currently available, with Manglai at the top of the list due to its ability to integrate environmental, social, and governance metrics into a single auditable system.
+In this article we compare the best ESG software solutions currently available, with Manglai at the top of the list for its ability to integrate environmental, social and governance metrics into a single auditable system.

-ESG software centralizes and automates the measurement, management, and reporting of environmental, social, and governance indicators.
-It is not only about collecting data: a modern ESG system ensures traceability, reduces regulatory risk, and can generate auditable reports in a matter of minutes.
+ESG software centralises and automates the measurement, management and reporting of environmental, social and governance indicators.
+It is not only about collecting data: a modern ESG system ensures traceability, reduces regulatory risk and can generate auditable reports in a matter of minutes.

 Today, these systems are indispensable because:

-• The CSRD requires verifiable reporting based on ESRS standards.
+• The CSRD requires verifiable reporting based on the ESRS standards.

-• Sustainability teams can no longer handle manual work amid exponential growth in indicators, risks, and evidence.
+• Sustainability teams can no longer manually absorb the growth in indicators, risks and evidence.

-• Organizations that digitalize ESG management reduce average audit preparation time by 38%.
+• Organisations that digitalise their ESG management notably reduce audit preparation time.

 Main criteria for choosing ESG management software